 When we consider the type of person we’d like to date, we frequently develop a list of the attributes we want in a partner.
-But, regardless of how many other beautiful qualities someone possesses; we all have our dealbreaker characteristics that would eliminate them as a relationship candidate.
-There has been a lot of research on deal makers, but not so much on deal breaker until recently.
-Peter Jonason and colleagues looked into the most prevalent relationship deal breaker; how they affect dating decisions in a series of studies.
+But, regardless of how many other beautiful qualities someone possesses; we all have the dealbreaker characteristics that would eliminate us as relationship candidates.
+There has been a lot of research on deal makers, but not so much on deal-breakers until recently.
+In a series of studies, Peter Jonason and colleagues investigated the most common relationship deal breakers and how they influence dating decisions.

 What is a Deal Breaker